yukara-ikemiya/Open-Miipher-2/README.md

 Google uses the Universal Speech Model (USM) [4] for both feature extraction and as the base (pretrained) model for the feature cleaner in Miipher-2.
 Specifically, Miipher-2 is trained using the first 13 layers of a 32-layer Conformer with 2 billion parameters.
 However, this pretrained model is not publicly available.

 On the other hand, Google has open-sourced [Gemma 3](https://huggingface.co/docs/transformers/main/model_doc/gemma3), a multimodal LLM that includes a 0.6 billion parameter (12-layer) USM module.
 In this repository, the default configuration uses up to the 6th layer of this model as the base for the feature cleaner.
 Naturally, differences in base model size may lead to variations in restoration performance between the Google version and this repository.
+And please note that the USM (0.6B) in Gemma 3 differs in architectural configuration from the 0.6B model described in the USM paper [4].

 The key differences between the Google version and this repository are summarized below: